aetperf/aetperf.github.io/_posts/2021-07-22-Goldbach-s-Comet-with-Numba-and-Datashader.md

     return g_vec
 ```

-Here we check that the sequential and parallel versions retrun the same values:
+Here we check that the sequential and parallel versions return the same values:

 ```python
 g_vec_par = compute_g_vector_par(is_prime_vec)